RULE 37. APPEAL AS OF RIGHT TO DISTRICT COURT; HOW TAKEN

 (g) Serving the notice of appeal.

-of appeal by mailing or sending by third-party commercial carrier a copy of the notice of
+appeal by mailing or sending by third-party commercial carrier a copy of the notice of appeal

-appeal to the clerk of district court and each party's counsel of record--excluding the
+to the clerk of district court and each party's counsel of record--excluding the appellant's--or,

-appellant's--or, if a party is proceeding pro se, to the party's last-known address.
-The
+if a party is proceeding pro se, to the party's last

-copy , the date when the notice of appeal was
+must note on each copy the date the notice of appeal was filed.

 (j) Effect and Scope of Appeal.
 A perfected appeal to the district court transfers the action for trial anew.
 An appeal from a judgment of conviction constitutes an appeal from any verdict of guilty upon which the judgment is rendered.